 The American Academy of Dermatology Association found that 16 million Americans have rosacea.
 It's most common in individuals ages 30 and 60 with fair skin, blonde hair, and blue eyes.
 Women experiencing menopause are also likely to develop rosacea.
-While women likely to get rosacea, men are likely to have severe cases.
+While women are likely to get rosacea, men are likely to have severe cases.
 People with a family history of rosacea may inherit the genes of the disease.

 Many people living with this skin condition say it affects their quality of life.
 They express having feelings of frustration, embarrassment, worry, depression, and low self-esteem.
 It also impacts the work and personal lives of many.
 There is no cure, but there are treatments to prevent rosacea from worsening.
-Some of these options include medication, antibiotics and laser or light procedures.
-You can also decrease its severity by avoiding hot showers, sweating, and heat which may increase blood flow to the affected area of the face and wearing sunscreen during the day and applying an emollient to help repair skin.
+Some of these options include medication, antibiotics, and laser or light procedures.
+You can also decrease its severity by avoiding hot showers, sweating, and heat which may increase blood flow to the affected area of the face and wearing sunscreen during the day, and applying an emollient to help repair skin.

 For more information on what causes acne and how to improve your skin, please call Gardens Dermatology & Cosmetic Surgery Center at 561-776-7041 or visit them online at gardensdermatology.com.